vikassri/vikassri.github.io/_posts/2020-07-28-llap-config.md

 #### **Components:**

-- **LLAP Master/AM** : As its name says it's Application master of LLAP daemons
+- **LLAP Master/AM** : As its name says it's Application master of LLAP daemons.
-- **LLAP Daemons**  : Main Daemon process which does most of the heavy lifting like Caching, Jit Optimization, handles IO, Query fragmentation
+- **LLAP Daemons**  : Main Daemon process which does most of the heavy lifting like Caching, Jit Optimization, handles IO, Query fragmentation.
-- **Hive Interactive Server** : Thrift Server to connect Hive LLAP using jdbc connection
+- **Hive Interactive Server** : Thrift Server to connect Hive LLAP using jdbc connection.
 - **LLAP Query Co-ordinators/Executors** : These are tez Application Master, which accepts the request from user and execute them.
-They also reside inside LLAP Daemons
+They also reside inside LLAP Daemons.

 ![img](../../resource/others/arch.jpg)